What is SCAD?

 What causes SCAD?

 The exact cause of Spontaneous Coronary Artery Dissection (SCAD) is unknown, but it is probably a combination of factors.

 SCAD may result from blood vessel changes, sex hormone changes, blood volume changes, and other changes in women related to pregnancy or menopause.
-In both men and women, extreme exertion appears to play a role.
+In both men and women, extreme exertion and extreme stress appear to play a role.